aws/aws-advanced-jdbc-wrapper/examples/HibernateExample/README.md

 # Hibernate Example for the AWS Advanced Jdbc Wrapper

-This example provides a custom AuroraPostgreSQLDialect for hibernate which over-rides the `HibernateDialect.buildSQLExceptionConversionDelegate()` function The purpose of this function is to map custom SQL state codes to Exceptions.
+This example provides a custom AuroraPostgreSQLDialect for hibernate which over-rides the `HibernateDialect.buildSQLExceptionConversionDelegate()` function.
+The purpose of this function is to map custom SQL state codes to Exceptions.

-In our case we have 4 states which are added by the JDBC Wrapper.
+In our case we have 3 states which are added by the JDBC Wrapper.

 ### 08001 - Unable to Establish SQL Connection
 When the JDBC Wrapper returns this state, the original connection has